Micky Rooney: He Walked With Gods, and Slept With Their Wives

-Mickey Rooney is a unique, living piece of Hollywood history.
-One of very select group of performers still alive today who started their careers in Silent movies, Rooney has seen it all.
+Mickey Rooney was a unique, part of Hollywood history.
+One of a group of performers who started their careers in Silent movies, Rooney saw it all from the beginning.
 From precocious child star, to stalwart partner of Judy Garland, then at 18 he almost caused a scandal by having an affair with superstar Norma Shearer, 20 years his senior, and at the height of her fame.
-He was the husband of Ava Gardner, and seven other ladies, top box-office star in America for 2 years, TV star in the 1950s, honorary Oscar winner in 1983, still performing today, full energy and loving every minute of it.
+He was the husband of Ava Gardner, and seven other ladies, top box-office star in America for 2 years, TV star in the 1950s, honorary Oscar winner in 1983, still performing in the 21st century, full of energy and loving every minute of it.

-There is a lot more to Micky Rooney than light musicals and frothy comedies.
-He is a successful author, an accomplished musician and composer, a prolific inventor, and is an avid golfer and sportsman.
+There was a lot more to Micky Rooney than light musicals and frothy comedies.
+He was a successful author, an accomplished musician and composer, a prolific inventor, and is an avid golfer and sportsman.
 He was a close friend to Charlie Chaplin, Errol Flynn and James Cagney.
 He returned to the stage in the 1960s, and made some successful TV movies in the 80s.
 As well as his honorary Oscar he was nominated twice for Best Actor Oscars, and twice for Best Supporting Actor.
-With movie appearances stretching from 1926 to 2007, totaling 81 years, his is the longest career in cinema history.
-A living Hollywood legend indeed.
+With movie appearances stretching from 1926 to 2007, totalling 81 years, his was the longest career in cinema history.
+A Hollywood legend indeed.

 Mickey Rooney was born Joe Yule Jnr. on September 23, 1920 in Brooklyn, New York.
 His parents were both successful vaudevillians and when Joe was 2 weeks old he was taken on tour and he made his first appearance on the stage with them aged only seventeen months.

 His parents divorced when he was three and his mother took him to

 Hollywood a year later to audition him for the 'Our Gang' series headed

 by Al Roach.
 They were unsuccessful on that occasion but they returned